Our Approach To

 1. Scope the matter

-You will receive a scope of engagement letter that will include our cost agreement, terms of trade, and the details of the scope of our engagement.
+You will receive a scope of engagement letter that will include our cost agreement and terms of trade.

 3. Agree to commence engagement

-If you agree to the scope, terms and costs you will sign the agreement and if the service is a designated service we will commence the AML requirements.
+If you agree to the scope, terms and costs you will sign the agreement and if the service is a designated service, we will commence the AML requirement gathering.

 4. Share your details